-That said, 2021 looks promising.
+That said, this year looks promising.
 Travel bubbles and corridors are forming, facilitating new flows and movement and consequently hope for the hospitality industry.
 Some players in the industry are even leveraging technology to combat the losses due to the pandemic.

 Many hospitality industry players have incorporated chatbots in their websites, social media accounts, apps, and even phone systems.